Watly launches Indiegogo campaign with a top prize of being part of a Discovery Channel documentary

 Getting involved in the Watly campaign offers the chance to contribute towards the completion of Watly 3.0 machines, each of which is capable of producing vital resources for 3,000 people, every day, for at least 15 years.

-Following the successful trial of the Watly 2.0 in Abenta Village, Ghana, where people have been drinking clean water from the machine, Watly is currently constructing a fully-sized, 40 metres and 15 tons, ultimate version.
-During its expected 15 years of service, one Watly can reduce as much as 1,000 tons of greenhouse gas emissions, equivalent to 2,500 barrels of oil.
+Following the successful trial of the Watly 2.0 in Abenta Village, Ghana.
+All where people have been drinking clean water from the machine.
+So Watly is currently constructing a fully-sized.
+Also 40 metres and 15 tons.
+I mean the ultimate version.
+During its expected 15 years of service.
+So one Watly can reduce as much as 1,000 tons of greenhouse gas emissions.
+Thereby an equivalent to 2,500 barrels of oil.